Table of contents

-While you should tailor your organization’s HR strategy to address its most pressing needs and high priority goals, there are some core components that every HR strategy should incorporate in one form or another.
+While you should tailor your organization’s HR strategy to address its most pressing needs and high-priority goals, there are some core components that all HR strategies should incorporate in one form or another.

 Employee engagement and feedback